jpbeaudet/zeroph/README.md

 - simplejson

-### TODOS:
+### TODOS for v 1.0:

+#### Priority

 - add better exception catching
 - Make ini commands in config and start them at init with chosen delays
 - make group command that can be launch toheter as init
-- ad websocket server listening and start it at defauult init
-- Find a way to send rcv other type of dasta than string
+- make a global onSuCess, onFail, onError, onDisconnect, onConnRefused subclass make it in a template python call to be easily customizable
+- Make unittests

+#### Secondary:

 - design the follower class that will listen to PID of threads (and ensure PID is passed thourgth the process pipeline)
 - make a optional middleware strategy(python class instance) that will trigger pass assertion on return value before sending it back,(will be appended for mandatory strategies)
-- make a global onSuCess, onFail, onError, onDisconnect, onConnRefused subclass make it in a template python call to be easily customizable
-- Make unittests
+- Find a way to send rcv other type of dasta than string

+#### Niceties:

+- ad websocket server listening and start it at defauult init
 - add a REST-ful endpoint with flask and/or django
 - Make readable documentation